 WARNING: Anyone who uses Fixed Mode is responsible for the performance characteristics of the SDMS.
 Selection of C and M must be based on sound scientific and clinical evidence.
-WARNING: 'Fixed Mode' should only be used by personal understanding the principles and limitations of tensors are provided by the set of tensors.

-limitations of transcutaneous PCO2 monitoring (2.4.1, 2.4.2).
+WARNING: 'Fixed Mode' should only be used by personal understanding the principles and limitations of the performance of the performanc limitations of transcutaneous PCO_2 monitoring (2.4.1, 2.4.2).

 The SDM uses an algorithm developed by J.W.
-Severinghaus to calculate PCO2 from the measured PCO2 (section 2.4.1).
-The 'Severinghaus Algorithm' first corrects PcCO2 measured at the sensor temperature (T) to 37 °C by using a 'Temperature Correction Factor' (C) (the denominator in the first term of the 'Severinghaus Equation') and then subtracts an estimate of the local 'Metabolic Offset' (M).
+Severinghaus to calculate PCO_2 from the measured $PcCO_2$ (section 2.4.1).
+The 'Severinghaus Algorithm' first corrects $PcCO_2$ measured at the sensor temperature (T) to 37 °C by using a 'Temperature Correction Factor' (C) (the denominator in the first term of the 'Severinghaus Equation') and then subtracts an estimate of the local 'Metabolic Offset' (M).
 The menu-parameter 'Severinghaus Correction Mode' in the sub-menu 'PCO2 Settings' permits to select the mode that is used for the 'Temperature Correction Factor' (C) and the 'Metabolic Offset' (M).